 Center for Excellence (ACE).
 The ACE serves as the College's tutoring center, testing center, advisement center, and houses the Director of Learning Support.
 Student use and interaction is encouraged, and the ACE staff administers student participation in the Service Seal of Distinction program.
 The Learning Commons is also home to Common Grounds, a full service coffee shop located just off of the LFG Rotunda.
 Located within the Learning Commons is the Heritage Center, which houses a special collection of materials dedicated to the history of Emanuel County and surrounding areas.
 This collection contains genealogy resources, civil war documents, census records, a variety of maps, and a unique collection of ECJC, EGC, and EGSC college memorabilia.
 The Learning Commons provides students a welcoming atmosphere in which to gather and collaborate using advanced technological resources.
-These resources include access to computers, printers (including a 3-D printer), scanners, a reader-printer for microfilm and a small group presentation room.
+These resources include access to computers, printers, scanners, a reader-printer for microfilm and a small group presentation room.
 The Learning Commons maintains an estimated thirteen-thousand reels of Microfilm and numerous Microfiche holdings.
-The Learning Commons continues to develop its non-print resources are an estimated thirty-six thousand volumes and growing!
+The Learning Commons continues to develop its non-print resources, which include Lib-Guides, Films on Demand, DVD's, and cassette tapes.
+Currently electronic resources are an estimated thirty-six thousand volumes and growing!